Identifying the sources of noise synergy and redundancy in the gene expression of feed-forward loop motif: Results

-To achieve this, we adopt the noise decomposition framework that is general and applicable to all FFL types, regardless of whether the integration of the pathway at the Z promoter follows an AND or OR logic.
-Within this framework, we derive the steady state analytical expressions of the normalized covariances for the dynamics given in Fig.~\ref{f1}c.
-These normalized covariances are further decomposed into several partial covariances, which reveal the distinct regulatory pathways through which inter-gene correlations arise.
-The expressions of these normalized covariances, presented in Eqs.~(S10-S12), are,
+We focus first on the steady-state covariances between gene products X, Y, and Z. By deriving analytical expressions for the normalized covariances, we aim to identify the distinct routes through which correlations propagate across the network.
+The normalized covariances, a measure of correlations, between gene pairs can be further decomposed into partial terms, each corresponding to a specific regulatory pathway.
+The explicit expressions for these normalized covariances are (see Eqs.~(S10–S12) of Supporting Information (SI)),

-where $\Gamma$s are functions of the separation of time scales of X, Y, and Z. In these expressions, $f_{ij}^\prime$ denotes the regulatory function of the $j \multimap i$ interaction.
-It is defined as the partial derivative of the synthesis function of the $i$th protein $f_i$ with respect to the population of $j$ in steady state.
+where $\Gamma$s are functions of the separation of time scales of gene products X, Y, and Z. In these expressions, $f_{ij}^\prime$ denotes the regulatory function of the $j \multimap i$ interaction.
+It is defined as the partial derivative of the synthesis function of the $i$th protein $f_i$ with respect to the population of $j$ in steady-state.
 Its presence in the covariance terms helps identify the regulatory pathways responsible for inter-gene correlations in FFLs.